How to shake a cocktail without a shaker

 Shake Vigorously

 Finally, the fun part begins!
 All you need to do is take your improvised shaker and start shaking it energetically.
 Shake it up and down or from side to side so that the ingredients are mixed up properly.
-You can shake for longer or shorter amounts of time, but, in average, 15-20 seconds will be fine.
-Another key tip is to shake the improvised shaker energetically enough to provide a good blend, but also take care as not to overflow the drink.
-Strain and Serve.
-Unseal the container carefully if it does not have a strainer, pour in the prepared cocktail through a fine mesh strainer to separate the drink from ice or shake leftovers.
-Then, you can pour the cocktail into the glass you are planning to drink from and do not forget to add a finishing touch, such as a slice of lemon, mint, or a cocktail cherry.
-You will be pleasantly surprised with how convenient your homemade shaker is.
+You can shake for longer or shorter amounts of time, but, on average, 15-20 seconds will be fine.
+Another key tip is to shake the improvised shaker energetically enough to provide a good blend, but also take care not to overflow the drink.

 Tips and Tricks for Shaking Cocktails Without a Shaker

-It can be daunting to shake cocktails if you don’t have a shaker on hand (or you’d like to mix one up that requires one) even more daunting to try to MacGyver one!
+It can be daunting to shake cocktails if you don’t have a shaker on hand (or you’d like to mix one up that requires one), even more daunting to try to MacGyver one!
 But you can use a few tips to make sure that all your cocktails are made right:

-Seal It Tight:
+Seal It Tight

-Use the Right Ice:
+Use the Right Ice

-Shaking Technique:
+Shaking Technique

 How you shake your cocktail is important for getting the right mouthfeel and balance.
 Depending on what you are shaking, adjust your shaking motion.
-Quickly shaking in a front to back motion will incorporate air for cocktails such as Margaritas and will also speed up the mixing process.
-Depending on the drink the up-and-down shake used for a Daiquiri is useful in that it integrates the ingredients without overly aerating them.
+Quickly shaking in a front-to-back motion will incorporate air for cocktails such as Margaritas and will also speed up the mixing process.
+Depending on the drink, the up-and-down shake used for a Daiquiri is useful in that it integrates the ingredients without overly aerating them.

-Check for Leaks:
+Check for Leaks

-With these tips, you can shake cocktails without a shaker and the results are shaken cocktails that are mixed perfectly and in no way diluted or spilt.
+With these tips, you can shake cocktails without a shaker, and the results are shaken cocktails that are mixed perfectly and in no way diluted or spilt.

 Cocktail Recipes to Try Without a Shaker

-Classic Margarita:
+Classic Margarita

 Shake 2 oz tequila, 1 oz lime juice, 1 oz triple sec, and a sprinkle of salt in your improvised shake mug with some ice.
 Shake well and pass into a glass with a salt rim to add some freshness.

-Whiskey Sour:
+Whiskey Sour

 Combine 2 oz bourbon, 3/4 oz lemon juice, and 1/2 oz simple syrup, plus an optional egg white.
 Add ice, shake until cold, then strain over fresh ice in a rocks glass for a perfectly balanced, drinkable experience.

-Pina Colada :
+Pina Colada

 In your other shaker, blend 2 oz rum, 1 oz coconut cream, 1 oz pineapple juice, and ice.
 Shake and pour into a highball glass for a bit of paradise!